 - Originally the EPDP Team had been aiming to release its Final Report by ICANN67.
-However, it is now targeting delivery of its final policy recommendations by the end of June 2020.
-As highlighted during the GAC Webinar on EPDP (25 September 2019) and its associated Discussion Paper: "it should be understood that the EPDP policy recommendations are likely to consist of high level assumptions, principles and guidelines which will require substantial implementation work before any centralized or standardized system may be put in place". - The scope of work4 in Phase 2 of the EPDP was to focus on the development of policy recommendations for sharing non-public registration data with third parties, also known as the System for Standardized Access/Disclosure of Non-Public Registration Data (SSAD), and also include addressing so-called "Priority 2" Items or issues not fully addressed in Phase 1 including: the distinction between legal and natural persons; registration data accuracy; and the feasibility of unique contacts to have a uniform anonymized email address.
-However, as evidenced in the Addendum to the Phase 2 Initial Report (26 March 2020), recent legal advice received by the EPDP Team and timeline pressures have supported contracted parties' and non-commercial stakeholders objections' to further consider these issues as part of the critical path for completing Phase 2. - The System for Standardized Access/Disclosure of Non-Public Registration Data (SSAD) as proposed in the EPDP Phase 2 Initial Report (7 February 2020) and described in the GAC Summ (1ary (17 February 2020), envisioned: - Centralization of requests and decentralization of responses, with continuous evolution of the model, towards increasing automation and standardization - Establishing a mechanism to advise ICANN Org and Contracted parties on evolution and continuous improvement of the SSAD - Automation of disclosure in response to some public authorities' requests - Meeting applicable Data Protection Laws worldwide, not just GDPR
+As highlighted during the GAC Webinar on EPDP (25 September 2019) and its associated Discussion Paper: GAC representatives in the EPDP shared the expectation that "the EPDP policy recommendations are likely to consist of high level assumptions, principles and guidelines which will require substantial implementation work before any centralized or standardized system may be put in place". - The scope of work7 in Phase 2 of the EPDP was to focus on the development of policy recommendations for sharing non-public registration data with third parties, also known as the System for Standardized Access/Disclosure of Non-Public Registration Data (SSAD), and also include addressing so-called "Priority 2" Items or issues not fully addressed in Phase 1 including: the distinction between legal and natural persons; registration data accuracy; and the feasibility of unique contacts to have a uniform anonymized email address.
+However, it became clear that this would not be the case, as evidenced in the Addendum to the Phase 2 Initial Report (26 March 2020), in light of legal advice received by the EPDP Team and timeline pressures which have supported contracted parties' and non-commercial stakeholders objections' to further consider these issues as part of the critical path for completing Phase 2. - The System for Standardized Access/Disclosure of Non-Public Registration Data (SSAD) as proposed in the EPDP Phase 2 Initial Report (7 February 2020) and described in the GAC Summary (17 February 2020), initially envisioned: - Centralization of requests and decentralization of responses, with continuous evolution of the model, towards increasing automation and standardization - Establishing a mechanism to advise ICANN Org and Contracted parties on evolution and continuous improvement of the SSAD - Automation of disclosure in response to some public authorities' requests - Meeting applicable Data Protection Laws worldwide, not just GDPR

-4 which the GAC advised should be clearly defined (14 March 2019)
+7 which the GAC advised should be clearly defined (14 March 2019)